giovanniguidi/Seq-2-Seq-OCR/README.md

 python3 main.py -c configs/config.yml --predict --filename FILENAME

-In "/test_images" there are some images that can be used for testing.
+In "./test_images/" there are some images that can be used for fast testing.

 ## Performance